paulczar/lab-container-training/workshop/content/volumes/nginx-shared-volume.md

 kubectl apply -f !*
 ```

-3. As soon as we see its IP address, access it
+3. Wait a couple seconds, or a minute-ish.
+And as soon as we see its IP address, access it

 ```execute
 kubectl wait pod/nginx-with-git --for condition=initialized
 kubectl get pod nginx-with-git -o jsonpath={.status.podIP}